Quantcast

 It was unexpected, but probably the best news the company could have asked for.
 Nexus already has a number of retail holdings in its portfolio, including Lamps Plus, Dollar Shave Club, Toms and Resident (the holding company for several home DTC brands, including Nectar mattresses).
 While Nexus has used some classic private equity techniques like cutting costs and closing down marginal businesses, it has also invested in many of its holdings and its owner reputation is more as an operator than as a slash-and-burn flipper.

-It has said it will close additional Big Lots stores, but that it plans to pay vendors 100 cents on the dollar for its outstanding invoices and continue with a full operating model.
+It has said it will close additional Big Lots stores, but that it plans to pay vendors 100 cents on the dollar its future invoices and continue with a full operating model.
 There are fewer details on its merchandising strategy, but an informational website distributed to the trade said: “Our customers can continue to find extreme bargains,” which suggests it will pursue an off-price/close-out path.

 Both the LL Flooring and Big Lots deals present new ownership with assorted legal hoops to jump through, but if they go as planned, each big retailer will reemerge with a second chance to get it right.